-If you have a lot of one-time projects that don’t turn into long-term clients, it is important to look at how you are offering your services and marketing them.
-If your clients are happy with your work but don’t contract with you long term, or often ask you to do one-off projects at the last minute, there may be something you can do in terms of your marketing plan to eliminate this issue.
+If you’re a Virtual Assistant and have a lot of one-time projects that don’t turn into long-term clients, it is important to look at how you are offering your services and marketing them.
+If your clients are happy with your work but don’t contract with you long term, or often ask you to do one-off projects at the last minute, there may be something you can do in terms of your VA marketing plan to eliminate this issue.

 Set the Tone for Not Taking Last-Minute One-Time Projects